SHIELDING YOU

 The court can modify legal errors in judgment even if the defendant has filed a notice of appeal.
 A legal error involves a mistake in judicial reasoning or determination.
 For example, if a judge imposes a sentence that exceeds the maximum years permitted by law, it is a legal error.
 Also, if the court sentenced a defendant because they are a habitual offender but dismisses the underlying felony, it is a legal error.

-Rule 3.800 (b)
+Rule 3.800 (B)

 Under Rule 3.800 (b) of the Amended Florida Rules of Criminal Procedure, a defendant or the prosecution cannot file a motion to correct a sentencing error for the death penalty if there is a direct appeal to the Supreme Court under Article V, Section 3(b)(1) of the Florida Constitution.